q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### 3.2.4 Writing a `train` method
-This method is identical to the `train` method of Feed Forward Neural Network.
+This method is identical to the `train` method of feeding a Forward Neural Network.
 Please refer to the previous post.

 ```python
 def train(self, X, Y, epochs, show_every=1, batch_size = 32, shuffle=True, val_split=0.1, val_x=None, val_y=None):